 Instead of running around in the yard, cats are content napping in a toasty suntrap on the patio or sitting in the window, watching birds and squirrels go about their daily business.
-They also have a reputation for being independent and low-maintenance.
-But cats benefit physically and mentally from playing with their owners every day.
-Here are six reasons you need to play with your kitty regularly.
+Cats also have a reputation for being independent and low-maintenance.
+But they benefit physically and mentally from playing with their owners every day.
+Here are six reasons you need to play with your kitty right now.

 1. Playing With Your Cat Creates a Deeper Bond

 Playing with your cat every day helps to build and strengthen your bond.
 A 2017 study in the journal of Behavioural Processes found that pet and shelter cats prefer spending time with humans over food, toys, and scents.
 If you do not play with your cat every day, she will lose interest in you, and simply view you as a strange-looking tin can-opener.
-She may stop sitting on your lap or refuse to let you pet her, or she could develop an insecure attachment.
+She may stop sitting on your lap or refuse to let you pet her.
+She could even develop an insecure attachment.

 2. Playing With Your Cat Prevents Obesity